Auburn Bulletin 2024-2025

 The curricular plan of study is a static sequence of academic and clinical coursework.
 The academic and clinical components of the AuD program interact in a logical progression over a four-year period.
 A total of 124 semester hours are required for the degree.

 The early portion of training is largely academic, and the later portions involve mostly applied clinical work.
 As the program progresses, the balance of academic and clinical work changes substantially.
 During the first two years of the program, the emphasis is on academic preparation for clinical work.
-Students must pass comprehensive exams to enter the fourth year of the program.
+Students must pass comprehensive exams at the end of the 1st and 3rd year (see handbook).
 In the third year of the program, academic courses are combined with advanced seminars on current issues in clinical practice and the completion of an applied clinical research project referred to as a capstone experience.
 During this third year of the program, students are engaged in a series of intensive clinical internships at off-campus clinical settings.
 Students must successfully complete internships at three different clinical settings during the third year and return to campus to participate in seminar course work.
 In the final year of the program, students participate in a clinical residency during which they work full time for a period of nine months.
 Clinical residencies may be done at any facility in the United States where a certified audiologist agrees to supervise the student within ASHA guidelines.

 Plan of Study